Best Practices

 2. Addressing the Labor Shortage

-The construction industry in 2024 is dealing with a significant labor shortage, which has become a central challenge shaping the sector’s dynamics.
+The construction industry is dealing with a significant labor shortage, which has become a central challenge shaping the sector’s dynamics.
 In 2022, it even reached “crisis level.”

 This shortage of skilled labor is prompting collaborative efforts among industry stakeholders, educational institutions, and governments to bridge the skills gap.
 These initiatives focus on promoting vocational training and attracting new talent, emphasizing the crucial role of skilled workers in tandem with advanced technology.

-According to Associated Builders and Contractors, the construction industry needs to hire an additional 501,000 workers in 2024 to meet labor demands.
-In a recent survey, 89% of construction firms reported challenges in filling job vacancies, and 61% experienced project delays attributed to labor shortages.
+According to Associated Builders and Contractors, the construction industry needs to hire an additional 501,000 workers to meet labor demands.
+In the most recent 2024 AGC of America-Arcoro Workforce survey, 94% of firms had open positions for hourly craft workers (up from 85% in the 2023 survey) and 79% had openings for salaried workers (vs. 69% in 2023). reported challenges in filling job vacancies, and 61% experienced project delays attributed to labor shortages.

 Despite recovering from workforce losses during COVID-19, the industry faces rising wages due to inflation and a lack of sufficiently skilled workers, highlighting the need for effective training and employee retention strategies.